dlcs/protagonist/docs/rfcs/024-pdf-generation-text-services.md

 We would still issue the DB select statement like normal and apply the grouping in code.
 Unlike a SQL `GROUP BY` this is not a grouping to aggregrate output but instead a partition, we cannot rely on RDBMS semantics to group.

 When iterating all returned Assets, we would use the groupings to create an additional "bucket" of assets containing references to assets.
 These can be applied as ranges/ToC as applied.

+### `structureProvider` vs `groupby`

+> [!CAUTION]
+> This whole section is for PR review discussion, once a decision is made we can reject `groupby`

+Both `structureProvider` and `groupby` provide similar functionality - they allow a degree of control over structure.
+The former is much more flexible, at the expense of customers needing to write and maintain a separate service.
+Do we want to support both of these, the former for more advanced structures and the latter for simple 1-level ToC?

 ## Specific Requirement